learn-co-curriculum/phrg-apis-and-postman/README.md

 ### API Versioning

 The `v` parameter we passed in was a version parameter that the Foursquare API requires.
-Try taking it out by deleting the `v` and the value from Postman and hitting "Send" again.
+Try taking it out by deleting the `v` parameter and value from Postman and hitting "Send" again.

 You should see an error about the API requiring a version parameter.
 You can read the included [link](https://developer.foursquare.com/overview/versioning) to learn more.